nhsuk/manage-vaccinations-in-schools/README.md

 #### mise

 This project uses `mise`.
-Use the following to install the required tools (replace `brew` and package names depending on your platform):
+Use the following to set up (replace `brew` and package names depending on your platform):

 ```sh
 # Dependencies for ruby